BabakBar/VibeKeeper/docs/VibeKeeper.md

 ## 3. System Architecture

-- Reuse FabrikTakt pipeline components:
+- Reuse FabrikTakt pipeline components but with a different approach and modifications:
   - Ingestion API
   - Pre-processing (Whisper for voice, Vision for images)
   - AI Orchestration (LLM for entity extraction)